Cover

 vidit hoc Balbus; celatam esse Clodiam dixit, atque ita Caelium ad illam attulisse se ad ornatum ludorum aurum quaerere. si tam familiaris erat Clodiae, quam tu esse vis, cum de libidine eius tam multa dicis, dixit profecto, quo vellet aurum; si tam familiaris non erat, non dedit. ita, si verum tibi Caelius dixit, o immoderata mulier, sciens tu aurum ad facinus dedisti; si non est ausus dicere, non dedisti. quid ego nunc argumentis huic crimini, quae sunt innumerabilia, resistam? possum dicere mores Caeli longissime a tanti sceleris atrocitate esse disiunctos; minime esse credendum homini tam ingenioso tamque prudenti non venisse in mentem rem tanti sceleris ignotis alienisque servis non esse credendam. possum etiam alia et ceterorum patronorum et mea consuetudine ab accusatore perquirere, ubi sit congressus cum servis Luccei Caelius, qui ei fuerit aditus; si per se, qua temeritate; si per alium, per quem? possum omnes latebras suspicionum peragrare dicendo; non causa, non locus, non facultas, non conscius, non perficiendi, non occultandi maleficii spes, non ratio ulla, non vestigium maximi facinoris reperietur.

-Balbus had this point in mind; he said that Clodia was not in the secret, and that Caelius told her another story – that he wanted the gold for the expenses of some games.
-But if he was as intimate with Clodia as you claim that he was, since you harp so much on his profligacy, he would certainly have told her why he wanted the gold; if he was not so intimate, she never gave it.
-Thus, if Caelius told you the truth, you abandoned woman!, you knowingly gave him the gold to commit a crime; if he did not venture to tell you, you did not give it.
-Why then need I now oppose this charge with endless arguments?
-I might say that the character of Caelius was utterly incompatible with so horrible a crime: that it is incredible that it did not occur to a man naturally so clever and of such sound judgment, that the execution of so great a crime should not be entrusted to unknown slaves who belonged to another master.
-Again, following the custom of other counsel for the defence and my own, I might ask the accuser those usual questions: where did the meeting between Caelius and the slaves of Lucceius take place, what means of access had he to them; if in person, how rash it was; if by proxy, who was it?
-I might in my speech search every nook and corner where suspicion could lurk; no motive, no place, no opportunity, no accomplice, no hope of carrying out and concealing a crime, no reason for it, not a single trace of so terrible a crime will be discovered.
+Balbus perceived this; he said that Clodia was kept in the dark, and that Caelius had claimed to her this: that he needed the gold to adorn some games.
+If he was on as close terms with Clodia as you wish him to be, when you talk so much about his lust, he surely told her why he wanted the gold; if he was not on such close terms, she did not give it.
+So if Caelius told you the truth, you undisciplined woman, you knowingly gave the gold for a criminal act; if he did not dare to tell you, you did not give it.
+Why do I now resist this accusation with arguments, which are countless?
+I could say that the character of Caelius is very far removed from the enormity of such a great crime; that it is in no way believable that it did not occur to a person so clever and so intelligent that the execution of such a great crime should not be entrusted to unfamiliar slaves belonging to someone else.
+I could also interrogate the accuser about other things, following the custom of the other defence counsels and my own: where did Caelius meet with the slaves of Lucceius; what access was there for him; if in person, how rash; if through another, through whom?
+I could go through all the hiding-places of suspicions in my speech: no motive, no place, no opportunity, no accomplice, no hope of carrying out and concealing the wicked deed, no reason, no trace will be found of a very heinous crime.

 54